 AgroMax PureScrub Germicidal UVC Air Sanitizer System

-AgroMax’s new PureScrub germicidal UVC air sanitizer system is the first line of defense against mold, mildew, pathogens, and pests in your air.
+AgroMax’s new PureScrub germicidal UVC air sanitizer system is the first line of defense against pathogens in your air.
 This standalone system comes with the 4′ PureScrub fixture, 6″ high-velocity inline fan, and a HEPA filter to provide a complete localized air sanitization solution.
 Utilizing concentrated doses of Ultraviolet-C (UVC) light, the PureScrub is able to rapidly disinfect air flowing through it’s internal light chamber.
 All system components operate on 120v power and each unit includes (4) AgroMax Germicidal UVC bulbs.

 Features & Specs: